syamfarh/tp/docs/UserGuide.md

 Invalid command format! clone: Clones the person identified by the index number used in the displayed person list.
 Parameters: INDEX (must be a positive integer).
 ```

-* GUI reflects that clone is in red font

 ![clone format](images/cloneinvalidindex.png)

 If the index entered is greater than the current number of contacts in the address book